Vehicle Data Retrieval

 The vehicle is incapable of starting due to severe damage.

-What is a Black Box?
+What is an EDR, otherwise known as a vehicular Black Box?

 The term “black box” might evoke thoughts of airplanes, but it’s equally applicable in the automotive industry.
 Officially known as an Event Data Recorder (EDR), a black box is a device installed in most modern vehicles that records crucial data related to the vehicle’s operation (For detail info about EDR / CDR).